Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/README.md

 In weeks 1-4 of the month, the meeting starts off with brief announcements, any dev-wide Q&A, and Issues (e.g., new features or bug fixes) prioritized and assigned to Martians (e.g., assigned to a Feature Steward and/or specific divisions).
 This should all be accomplished within 15 minutes or less.
 Martians then break out into groups (sometimes groups of the whole) based on whether it's a feature week or a division week.

 MARS works around two week sprints.
-The first meeting of the sprint, is a *feature meeting*.
+The first meeting of the sprint, is a *feature meeting*, with agendas set by feature stewards.
 A feature meeting is for Martians all working on a new feature (or non-trivial bug fix) to gather together and plan their work for the week.
-The second meeting of the sprint, is a *division meeting*.
-A division meeting is for Martians to gather with their primary division and coordinate the work they're doing with the rest of the division.
+The second meeting of the sprint, is a *division meeting*, with agendas set by division leads.
+A division meeting is for Martians to gather with their primary division and coordinate the feature work they're doing with the rest of the division.

 The first sprint happens on weeks 1-2 of the month, the second sprint happens on weeks 3-4.

-If a month has five Thursdays (which usually occurs once every 2-3 months), we use that extra "fifth" week to pause and do retrospectives and also celibrate what we've accomplished.
+If a month has five Thursdays (which usually occurs once every 2-3 months), we use that extra "fifth" week to pause and do retrospectives and also celebrate what we've accomplished.

 ## Marketing / Fundraising / Community / EPIC